Flops and Clusters in the Homological Minimal Model Program: Stability and Mutation

 where the bottom two vertical maps are isomorphisms by \eqref{mut preserved by generic 1}.
 It follows that the bottom horizontal map is surjective, so $Fa_i$ is indeed an $\add FM_{I^c}$-approximation.
 For minimality, by \eqref{mut preserved by generic 1} applied to $K_i$, $\End_R(K_i)/x\End_R(K_i)\cong \End_{FR}(FK_i)$.
 Thus if $Fa_i$ were not minimal then $FK_i$ would decompose into more summands than $K_i$, which since $\End_R(K_i)/x\End_R(K_i)\cong \End_{FR}(FK_i)$ is impossible since $R$ is complete local so we can lift idempotents. \end{proof}

 In the crepant setup of \ref{crepant setup} with $d=3$, by Reid's general elephant principle \cite[1.1, 1.14]{Pagoda}, cutting by a generic hyperplane section yields

 where $R/g$ is an ADE singularity and $\upvarphi$ is a partial crepant resolution.
-By general theory, $\End_{R/g}(M/gM)$ is derived equivalent to $X_2$, and so the module $M_i$ cuts to $M_i/gM_i$, which is precisely one of the CM modules corresponding to a vertex in an ADE Dynkin diagram, via the original Auslander--McKay correspondence.
+Since $N\in\CM R$ and $g$ is not a zero-divisor on $N$, necessarily $N/gN\in\CM R/g$, and so any indecomposable summand $N_i$ of $N$ cuts to $N_i/gN_i$, which must correspond to a vertex in an ADE Dynkin diagram via the original Auslander--McKay correspondence.

 Following the notation from \cite{Katz}, we encode $X_2$ pictorially by simply describing which curves are blown down from the minimal resolution.
 The diagrams

 represent, respectively, the minimal resolution of the $D_5$ surface singularity, and the partial resolution obtained from it by contracting the curves corresponding to the black vertices.